 If the desired closed-loop response time is T and the control interval is Ts, try p such that T ≈ pTs.

-times.
 Choose p accordingly.
-To check for a violation
+To check for a violation of this condition,

 Recommended practice is to increase p until further increases have a minor impact on performance.
 If the plant is open-loop unstable, the maximum p is the number of control intervals required for the open-loop step response of the plant to become infinite. p > 50 is rarely necessary unless Ts is too small.